 Think about the many ways you have experienced blessings from others and the chance you have to bless people you know, as well as perfect strangers.
 The good news is, you don’t have to have saved $3 million dollars in order to be generous.

-This article was originally published in the Chattanooga Times Free Press on November 23, 2019.
+This article originally appeared in the Chattanooga Times Free Press on November 23, 2019.